zopefoundation/Zope/docs/ZMI.rst

 Since Zope 4.0b6 the ZMI is styled using Bootstrap.
-The previously used GIF icons were replaced by font glyphs which are stored in the package `zmi.styles`_ together with the CSS and JavaScript needed by Bootstrap.
+The previously used GIF icons were replaced by font glyphs which are stored in the package `zmi.styles`_ (part of Zope) together with the CSS and JavaScript needed by Bootstrap.

 The free Font Awesome glyphs are used as icons, see the table of `available icons`_.